 Unaware of how “cost reduction” works

-Another big mistake is that people generally have a misunderstanding about how the solar system cost reduction and feed-in tariffs work.
-Here is a short explanation about the main misunderstanding on solar power benefits:
+Another big mistake is that people generally have a misunderstanding about how solar system cost reduction and feed-in tariffs work.
+Here is a short explanation of the main misunderstanding of solar power benefits:

-#2: The only benefits of using solar energy is what your electricity company prints on your bill.
+#2: The only benefit of using solar energy is what your electricity company prints on your bill.

 Unaware of “Warranty”

 This may be shocking to some people, but you should not believe everything a salesperson says!
 All the time they will tell you that your solar installation will need to be serviced once every two years or more in order to keep the system in warranty.
 But it is not true.
 Good-quality solar systems will only need to be serviced once every 5 years and cleaned once a year.
 If any salesman tells you that you’ll need to pay a maintenance fee for keeping your panels in warranty, don’t believe them.